projf/projf-explore/graphics/hardware-sprites/README.md

 * `top_sprite_hedgehog_v1` - move colourful hedgehog sprite across screen
 * `top_sprite_hedgehog` - animate hedgehog sprite across landscape

-Learn more about these demos from the [Hardware Sprites](https://projectf.io/posts/hardware-sprites/) blog post, or read on for build instructions.
+Learn more about the designs and demos from the [Hardware Sprites](https://projectf.io/posts/hardware-sprites/) blog post, or read on for build instructions.
 New to graphics development on FPGA?
 Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ## iCEBreaker Build